 - Do they show interest in you at all?
 Most narcissists will want to dominate the conversation and try to blind you with their charm to fall in love with them.
 Then maybe when they are finished talking about themselves, they might ask you a bit about yourself, show slight interest, and then bring the conversation back to them.

 - What was your biggest failure?
 This one will determine if they can take responsibility for their mistakes or whether it was everyone else’s fault.
 The red flag comes up with the latter.

 Clearly, there are many more characteristics that can be revealed when you are spotting a narcissist.
 You might have already determined some defining rules for yourself.
 But the one thing you have to remember when Narcissist spotting is that they can’t be cured.
 They won’t benefit from therapy because they will pretend and just use what they’ve learned to manipulate.

-But if you’ve been involved with a narcissist, the chances of you picking another one is very high.
-By doing the work by paying attention to these characteristics, you will learn how to spot them from a mile away.
+If you’ve been involved with a narcissist, the chances of you picking another one is very high.
+Pay attention to the love bombing and the words they use to keep you hooked.
+You will quickly be able to spot a narcissist from a mile away.